"So are you nervous about your sex-change operation?" my ex-girlfriend says.

 "What's wrong?" she says.
 "Usually after killing a demonic toy you say a one-liner.
 Whatever's on your mind, you can tell me."

-I tell her: I'm dating the 12-year-old boy, but I don't want to have sex, so to stop his satyriasis I need a huge amount of cyproterone.
+I tell her: I'm dating Ari's ex-girlfriend, but I don't want to have sex, so I need a huge amount of cyproterone.
 My addiction to the drug has worsened because my body has increased its testosterone, making me grow tenticular chest hairs, which I plan to use to rob the local sex-change clinic.
-I'm going to pose as a pre-op transman, then force the doctor at knifepoint with a prosthetic penis to open the cyproterone vault while my chest hairs strangle the security guard.
+I'm going to pose as a pre-op transman, then force the doctor at knifepoint to open the cyproterone vault while my chest hairs strangle the security guard.
 Except the guard is her, my ex-girlfriend, who I still love.

 "Why didn't you tell me?
 I still love you too."
 She takes off her clothes.
 She's beautiful, like Tracy Scoggins.
 We're about to have sex when she stops me.